tsdataclinic/hippo-ui/README.md

 An open-source UI component library tailored for social impact organizations with a focus on accessibility, flexibility, reliability, and lowering the barrier of entry to building beautiful UIs.

+The name Hippo is inspired from the Hippocratic Oath.
+While this library can be used by anyone, it was built with nonprofits and other mission-driven organizations in mind.
+The name is an acknowledgement of these organization's goals to do no harm and deliver solutions to benefit society.
+Hippo UI's goal is to make frontend development easier for anyone looking to build UIs to help others.

 ## Table of Contents

 1. [Developing](#1-developing)